 The intriguing name of the company comes from a small, remote lochan (the Gaelic word for “small loch/lake”) called anOrdain in the Scottish Highlands.

 I had to investigate further to see for myself what this was all about.
-So I met with anOrdain product designer Lewis Heath one drizzly day in Edinburgh and borrowed a Model 1 watch for a long-term wearing test.
+So I met with anOrdain company founder, owner, and product designer Lewis Heath one drizzly day in Edinburgh and borrowed a Model 1 watch for a long-term wearing test.
 Here’s what I discovered.

 The anOrdain concept

 “We’re a group of designers based in Glasgow,” Heath explained to me.
 “I’m an architect and product designer, two of us are jewelers, we have a typographer, a photographer/graphic designer, and a watchmaker.”
 So in other words, a band of talented allies in Glasgow figuring it out.

 “We have been working on creating a new watch company over the last few years based around the vitreous enamel dials we make in our workshop here in Glasgow,” Heath went on.
 “The fascination for us, and the reason for creating a new watch brand, was the idea of mixing modern design with traditional grand feu enamel.
 Most of the team are only a few years out of art college and are very passionate about their respective disciplines, but aren’t traditional watch enthusiasts, so it’s proving very interesting.”